Number6App/number6app.github.io/how_do_i_get_it.md

 - the secret name can be anything you like but it will be a parameter to Number6 so something short and descriptive is advisable, `no6/slack`is a good choice.
 - Click next, review the details and click 'store'

+### 2. deploy from SAR

 You'll need to supply the following parameters in the console before it will let you deploy:

 - Application Name - this will default to Number6 if you leave it but you can call it anything you like

-- BlacklistedChannels - this is a single CSV string of channel names (
+- SlackChannel - this is the Slack id of the channel that Number6 will post back to ([what do I need](./what_do_i_need.md))

-  not ids e.g. `meta,announcements,trumptweets`) that shouldn't be analysed by Number6
+- BlacklistedChannels - this is a single CSV string of channel names (not ids e.g. `meta,announcements,trumptweets`) that shouldn't be analysed by Number6

-  - This is useful if you have channels with just bot traffic or something similar where it doesn't make sense to perform any semantic analysis.
+  - This is useful if you have channels with just bot traffic or something similar where it doesn't make sense to perform any sentiment analysis.
-  - You'll probably want to include Number6's output channel in this.
+  - You'll probably want to include Number6's output channel name in this.
 - SlackTokenSecretName - the is the name used to store the Slack OAuth token in AWS Secrets Manager that you created earlier

-- EnvType - this must be either `prod` or `test` the difference is that creating a `prod` stack will run Number6 at 1am every day analysing the previous day's messages.
+- EnvType - this must be either `prod` or `test`, creating a `prod` stack will run Number6 at 1am every day analysing the previous day's messages.
 If you create a `test` stack then it will only ever run when manually triggered and analyse the messages from whatever date you give it